thomasWeise/moptipy/README.md

 ## 1. Introduction

 [`moptipy`](https://thomasweise.github.io/moptipy/_static/moptipy_flyer.pdf) is a library with implementations of metaheuristic optimization methods in Python&nbsp;3.12 that also offers an environment for replicable experiments.
-The framework, [algorithm implementations](#41-implemented-algorithms), and the library design are accompanied by the book [Optimization Algorithms](https://thomasweise.github.io/oa/).
-The library is structured with performance, ease-of-use, and generality in mind, but also based on an educational and research perspective.
-It is therefore (hopefully) suitable for practical industrial applications, scientific research, and for students who are just entering the field of metaheuristic optimization.

 Metaheuristic optimization algorithms are methods for solving hard problems.
 `moptipy` provides an [API](https://thomasweise.github.io/moptipy/moptipy.api.html), several [algorithm implementations](https://thomasweise.github.io/moptipy/moptipy.algorithms.html#module-moptipy.algorithms), as well as [experiment execution](https://thomasweise.github.io/moptipy/moptipy.api.html#module-moptipy.api.experiment) and [evaluation](https://thomasweise.github.io/moptipy/moptipy.evaluation.html#module-moptipy.evaluation) facilities for metaheuristics.
+[Here](http://thomasweise.github.io/talks/moptipy.pdf) you can find a small presentation outlining some of the concepts of the system.
+[`moptipy`](https://thomasweise.github.io/moptipy/_static/moptipy_flyer.pdf) is structured with performance, ease-of-use, and generality in mind, but also based on an educational and research perspective.
+It is therefore (hopefully) suitable for practical industrial applications, scientific research, and for students who are just entering the field of metaheuristic optimization.

 A metaheuristic algorithm can be a black-box method, which can solve problems without deeper knowledge about their nature.
 Such a black-box algorithm only requires methods to [create](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.operators.Op0) and [modify](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.operators.Op1) points in the [search space](https://thomasweise.github.io/moptipy/moptipy.api.html#module-moptipy.api.space) and to [evaluate their quality](https://thomasweise.github.io/moptipy/moptipy.api.html#module-moptipy.api.objective).